-The environmental and regulatory framework in the GRR Final EIS/EIR is applicable to the analysis in this Supplemental EIR and therefore is not repeated here.
-Some site-specific conditions are described below.
+The environmental and regulatory settings in the ARCF GRR Final EIS/EIR are applicable to the analysis in this Supplemental EIR and therefore are not repeated here.
+Some additional site-specific conditions are described below.

-Land uses adjacent to the individual work areas consist of residences, schools, playgrounds, parks, offices, and industrial land uses.
-Land uses as defined by Federal, State, and local regulations as noise-sensitive vary slightly but typically include schools, hospitals, rest homes, places of worship, long- term care facilities, mental care facilities, residences, convalescent (nursing) homes, hotels, certain parks, and other similar land uses.
-The closest noise-sensitive land uses are residential properties within 50 feet of the levees, staging areas, and haul routes.
+Land uses adjacent to the individual work areas consist of residences, schools, playgrounds, parks, offices, industrial land uses, and agricultural.
+Land uses defined by Federal, State, and local regulations as noise-sensitive vary slightly, but typically include schools, hospitals, rest homes, places of worship, long- term care facilities, mental care facilities, residences, convalescent (nursing) homes, hotels, certain parks, and other similar land uses.
+The noise-sensitive land uses that are closest to the project work areas are residential properties less than 50 feet of the levees, staging areas, and haul routes.
 The primary existing noise source in these residential areas consists of vehicular traffic on adjacent roadways.